 - Members of the AAUW Board of Directors, committees, panels, task forces, and staff, including current interns, are not eligible to apply for AAUW’s fellowships and grants.
 A person holding a current award is eligible for election or appointment to boards, committees, panels, and task forces.

 - Grants are open to scholars who identify as women and who are conducting basic research in engineering, medicine, or physical or biological sciences at an accredited institution of higher education or research.
 AAUW will make final decisions about what constitutes eligible institutions.

-- The grantee must plan to publish this research in a scholarly scientific publication within six months of the end of the grant year and be listed as the sole author, senior author, first author, or an author of equivalent significance.
+- The grantee must plan to have this research accepted to a scholarly scientific publication within six months of the end of the grant year and be listed as the sole author, senior author, first author, or author of equivalent significance.

 - Applicants must hold a doctorate degree in engineering, medicine, or the physical or biological sciences.